 By participating in NJAAP’s Mental Health MOC Program, you will receive:

 - Training on mental/behavioral health screening

-- An AAP Mental Health Toolkit, along with many other resources
+- An AAP ADHD Toolkit, along with many other resources

-- Opportunities to network with colleagues and experts
+- Opportunities to network with colleagues, experts, and community organizations

 - 25 ABP Part 4 Maintenance of Certification (MOC) points upon program completion